 Survey biomass assessments of 11 commercial stocks (Argentine shortfin squid, banded whiptail grenadier, common hake, hoki, kingclip, Patagonian squid, red cod, rock cod, southern blue whiting, southern hake, and toothfish) were carried out in Falkland Islands waters.
-The assessments were based on catch data of 1,395 bottom trawls taken during the February parallel groundfish and calamari pre-season surveys from 2010, 2011, and 2015 to 2022.
+The assessments were based on catch data of 1,540 bottom trawls taken during the February parallel groundfish and calamari pre-season surveys from 2010, 2011, and 2015 to 2023.

-Rock cod, red cod, and southern hake had statistically significant declining trends in biomass between 2010 and 2022.
-The biomass of rock cod in 2022 was only 11% of its biomass in 2010, and the biomass of southern hake in 2022 was 18% of its biomass in 2010.
-The biomass of red cod had a significant decline from 2010 to 2020, and increased in 2021 and 2022.
-Banded whiptail grenadier, hoki, southern blue whiting, and toothfish had declining trends from 2010 to 2019-2020, with subsequent biomass increase in 2021 and 2022.
-Only the common hake had a significant increase in biomass from 2010 to 2022.
+Rock cod, red cod, and southern hake had statistically significant declining trends in biomass between 2010 and 2023.
+The biomasses of rock cod, red cod, and southern hake in 2023 were only 8%, 40%, and 24% of their biomasses in 2010, respectively.
+Banded whiptail grenadier, hoki, southern blue whiting, and toothfish had declining trends from 2010 to 2019-2020, with subsequent biomass increase since 2021, but these patterns were not significant.
+Only the common hake had a significant increase in biomass from 2010 to 2023.